 In this journey, UX design regards only a specific touch point.
 It can be, for instance, the app to buy the tickets (2).
 In other words, UX is responsible for designing the experience of a product, from the acquisition to its integration and usability.

-Alright, but where does one field end and the other start?
+Alright, but where do one field end and the other start?
 Well, the truth is that there are a few blurred and overlapping areas.

 The main idea to retain here and the easiest way to understand the difference between both is by imagining service design as an eagle, overviewing the whole ecosystem, aware of its community and environment.
 While UX design is like a gardener that takes care of a single tree, from the top to the roots and close surroundings.